 Only those applications which are responsive and compliant will be evaluated.
-Offers will be evaluated according to the Combined Scoring method - where the educational background and experience on similar assignments will be weighted at 70% and the price proposal will weigh as 30% of the total scoring.
+Offers will be evaluated according to the Combined Scoring method described below.
 The applicant receiving the Highest Combined Score that has also accepted UNDP's General Terms and Conditions will be awarded the contract.